CodeWithJV/holochain-challenge-2/README.md

 #### 3. Restart the app, create a post, and update it a couple of times

 Can you see the CreateLink actions in the source chain after each update?
-If you look at the contents of the action the base_Address will be the same, pointing to the original post action.
+If you look at the contents of the action the base_Address will be the same, pointing from the original post action.

 The post details won't be visible in the UI, let's fix that now.

 #### 4. Update the UI to get the most recent post

-Navigate to `PostDetail.svelte`  and change the zome call inside `fetchPost` from `get_original_post` to `get_latest_post`
+** Navigate to `PostDetail.svelte`  and change the zome call inside `fetchPost` from `get_original_post` to `get_latest_post` **

 Navigate to `dnas/blog/zomes/coordinator/src/post.rs` and add the following zome function